yoshuawuyts/knowledge/js/webcomponents.md

-# web components
+# webcomponents
-A quick overview of how web components work.
+A quick overview of how webcomponents work.
 Web components are the umbrella term for a bunch of technologies, but based on conversations with people who've used them extensively (`>1 year`) the only interesting parts are `custom elements` and `shadow dom`.